Mexican Pinto Bean Soup

 The original recipe for Charro Bean Soup from the cookbook has quite a kick, due to the minced jalapeños, diced green chiles, and chipotle in adobo.

-For my kids, I omitted the jalapeño peppers and replaced them with a can of diced green tomatoes.
+For my kids, I omitted the jalapeño peppers and replaced them with a can of diced green chiles.
 The remaining chiles in the recipe add enough heat to flavor the soup without being overpowering.

 Play around with the amount of spice that’s right for you!